April 29, 2025

 hikers with big/wide feet

-Men's Moab 3 Low
+Men's Merrell Moab 3 Low

-Check current prices, styles, and colors:
+Check current price, styles, and colors:

-Women's Moab 3 Low
+Women's Merrell Moab 3 Low

-Check current prices, styles, and colors:
+Check current price, styles, and colors:

 Main Benefits:

 The popular KEEN Targhee is one of the best hiking shoes for hikers with wide feet, thanks to its wide toe box.
 That adds wiggle room for your toes with a protective toe bumper designed to protect toes and toe nails from rocks and roots.
 Targhees also boast plenty of cushioning, protective leather uppers, and moderate support for good, all-day comfort.
 Tough terrain and heavy packs may expose this shoe's limitations.
 However, the KEEN Targhee is one of the best hiking shoes for the average day hiker and fans of roomy toe boxes.
+It's one of my go-to recs for men and women with wide feet.

 Best Fit